AbiJays/Introduction-to-Lists/lists.md

 To remove an item we use the pop method.
 How convenient that I actually don't want day-dream on my task list so let's remove it using the pop() method.

-Similarly to the append() method pop() can only remove the last item in a list so it doesn't need anything written in the brackets.
+Similarly to the append() method, pop() can only affect the last item in a list and as such it doesn't need anything written in the brackets.

 ```python
 #lists.py